CulturesSupports/Cyber-Detective/README.md

-go back to profile page settings and select show the repository url
+go back to profile page settings after confirmed run the static.yml and select show the repository url

-then it will run inside repository
+then it will run inside repository and after forked the repository